Udayamperoor Old Church: Synod of Udayamperoor

 In 1599, Udayamperoor church became the venue for the Synod convened by Alexis Menezes, the Portuguese colonial Archbishop of Goa.
 The synod was originally expected to take place in Angamaly, the archdiocesan headquarters.
 However Menezes disliked Angamaly as it was a stronghold of Giwargis of Cross, the Saint Thomas Christian archdeacon, and as its ruler (Alaṅṅāṭṭŭ Kaimaḷ) was not in good terms with the Portuguese.
 Hence, the venue was shifted to Udayamperoor where the large Southist population was friendly with the Portuguese missionaries.
 Menezes was also supported by the King of Cochin who was in good terms with the Portuguese.
-The synod was convened following the death of Metropolitan Abraham and was intended to terminate the their hierarchical relationship with the Chaldean Catholic Patriarchate and to bring them under the Portuguese Padroado rule.
+The synod was convened following the death of Metropolitan Abraham and was intended to terminate their hierarchical relationship with the Chaldean Catholic Patriarchate and to bring them under the Portuguese Padroado rule.

 The Synod was held in June 1599 under presidency of Alexis de Menezes, as the culmination of their latinization efforts among the local Saint Thomas Christians.
 The Synod was attended by 153 priests and 671 representatives from 168 locations.
 Most of these were pro-Portuguese, and more than 100 of the priests who participated were ordained by Menezes himself.
 In preparation to the synod, he performed mass priestly ordinations in Udayamperoor, despite the strong protests of the archdeacon.
 The synod was held inside and around the church.
 Multiple priests celebrated Holy Qurbana on each side of the stone cross located in front of the church during the synod.
 It was this Synod that removed Sabor and Aproth as the parish saints of the church and rededicated it in the name of 'All Saints'.
 After the synod, a large part of the ancient documents preserved in the church, including the East Syriac liturgical texts, were destroyed under the leadership of Menezes.

 Coonan Cross Oath and schism

 Udayamperoor Church was one of the few parishes that stood with the Portuguese when Archdeacon Thoma was proclaimed Metropolitan following the Coonan Cross Oath against Portuguese hegemony.
-After this incident, the pope sent Giuseppe Maria Sebastiani, a Carmelite priest, as Apostolic Vicar to Malabar inorder to resolve the division, and the majority of the Saint Thomas Christians joined him.
+After this incident, the pope sent Giuseppe Maria Sebastiani, a Carmelite priest, as Apostolic Vicar to Malabar in order to resolve the division, and the majority of the Saint Thomas Christians joined him.
 Since then the Udayamperoor church came under the Vicariate of Malabar.